Latent Self-Exciting Point Process Model for Spatial-Temporal Networks

 Throughout this paper we measure the accuracy (expressed as a percentage) by counting the number of correctly identified events divided by the total number of hidden events.
 Table~\ref{table:methodology_comparison} indicates that all four methods perform almost identically.
 In particular, all four methods have significantly better accuracy than the simple baseline value $1/6$, where each pair is selected randomly.
 Also, we note that while our methods does slightly worse, it is important to remember that the other methods assume known value of the parameters, whereas LPPM learns the parameters from the data.

 In the next set of experiments we examine the relative importance of spatial and temporal parts by comparing three variants of our algorithm that use $1.$ Temporal only data, $2.$ Spatial-only data, and 3.
 Combined spatial and temporal data.
 For the spatial component of the data, we use six multivariate normal distributions with the center of each on the vertex point of hexagon (for all 6 pairs).
-We fix the side length of the hexagon to 1, and analyzed how varying the width of the normal distribution affects the overall performance.
-Specifically, we varied the standard deviation $\sigma$ from $0.2$ to $4$.
+Here we use simple Gaussian for each pair for the spatial process.
+As in Figure~\ref{fig:hexagon}, we fix the side length of the hexagon to 1, and analyzed how varying the width of the normal distribution affects the overall performance.
+Specifically, we varied the covariance matrix $\Sigma$ from $0.25 \mathbf{I}$ to $4 \mathbf{I}$.
 Again, the results are averaged over 100 runs.
 The accuracy was computed by averaging the number of correct estimates divided by the number of unknown incidents.